TeaDrivenDev/Amagatsha/README.md

 This is a small command line tool that can do one of two things:

-- Extract the document window settings from a `.suo` file and remember them for the current Git branch
+- Extract the document window layout, breakpoints and bookmarks from a `.suo` file and remember them for the current Git branch
-- Overwrite the document window settings in the `.suo` files for supported Visual Studio versions with those previously stored for the current branch
+- Overwrite the document window layout, breakpoints and bookmarks in the `.suo` files for supported Visual Studio versions with those previously stored for the current branch

 If `amagatsha.exe` is in `$PATH`, the workflow is as follows:

-- If you need to switch branches, close the solution; this is necessary to make Visual Studio save the current window layout to the `.suo` file.
+- If you need to switch branches, close the solution; this is necessary to make Visual Studio save the current solution settings to the `.suo` file.
 - Run `amagatsha save` in the repository's root directory.
 This will look for any `.sln` files in the directory, try to find the respective `.suo` files and add or update the entry with the current branch's name in `<solutionname>.branchdocuments`.
-If `.suo` files for more than one supported Visual Studio version (currently 2015 and 2017) are found, document window settings are backed up from the most recently changed one.
+If `.suo` files for more than one supported Visual Studio version (currently 2015 and 2017) are found, settings are backed up from the most recently changed one.
 - Checkout the other branch.
 - Run `amagatsha restore`.
-This will look for an entry with the current branch name in the `.branchdocuments` file, and if found, will replace the document settings in the `.suo` file with that data.
-If `.suo` files for more than one supported Visual Studio version (currently 2015 and 2017) are found, document window settings are restored into all of them.
+This will look for an entry with the current branch name in the `.branchdocuments` file, and if found, will replace the solution settings in the `.suo` file with that data.
+If `.suo` files for more than one supported Visual Studio version (currently 2015 and 2017) are found, settings are restored into all of them.
 - Reopen the solution.

+- `amagatsha cleanup -b` removes solution settings for branches that do not exist in the local repository (the `-b` parameter is optional)
-- `amagatsha cleanup <n>` removes document settings for branches that are older than `<n>` days.
+- `amagatsha cleanup -d <n>` removes solution settings for branches that have not been updated in `<n>` days.

 This is probably too cumbersome for most people to use but helps me in the short term.
 A much nicer solution would be a Visual Studio extension that takes care of this, but that would obviously be a lot more effort, and I don't know how feasible that really would be.